Referrals & Rebates - Medicare, Private Health & NDIS

 Referrals

-If you wish to claim the advised Medicare Rebate, you must provide a referral to your specialist that is current and valid according to Medicare rules.
+If you wish to claim the advised Medicare Rebate, you must provide a referral to your specialist that they agree is current and valid according to Medicare rules.

 We routinely provide information about the status and term of the latest referral on file for your child in the Booking Email.